terra-money/docs/docs/develop/module-specifications/spec-wasm.md

 ### MsgInstantiateContract

 Creates a new instance of a smart contract.
 Initial configuration is provided in the `InitMsg`, which is a JSON message encoded in Base64.
-If `Migratable` is set to be `true`, the owner of the contract is permitted to reset the contract's code ID to a new one.
+If `Migratable` is set to `true`, the owner of the contract is permitted to reset the contract's code ID to a new one.

 ```go
 type MsgInstantiateContract struct {